What is Medicare?

 Medicare Advantage Plans

 The Medicare Advantage plan is also referred to as Medicare Part C. In a nutshell, Medicare Advantage bundles Original Medicare with Part D prescription drug coverage.
-Vision and dental coverage is also included.
+Vision and dental coverage are also included.

 The reason Medicare Advantage is attractive to seniors is because it simplifies additional coverage by bundling everything into one package.
 Costs are usually less than other options.
 Advantage plans are built on networks like an HMO, where medical professionals are able to coordinate your care.